 Spousal support, also known as alimony, is another vital aspect of an uncontested divorce.
 Spousal support is typically based on the length of the marriage, the income disparity between spouses, and each person’s earning potential.
 Both parties must agree on the amount and the schedule of alimony payments.

-With all the necessary documents in hand, you can proceed to file the divorce petition.
+With all the necessary documents in hand, a paralegal can file your divorce papers with the corresponding family court.
 This stage involves submitting the appropriate forms and handling any associated fees.

 Completing the Appropriate Divorce Forms